 Definition name Description Setting value [Driver name] ODBC driver name Set the name of the ODBC driver.
 Select the two strings below that correspond to the application type.
 Concatenate the strings with no spaces, enclose in "[]", and then specify this as the driver name.
-Note Note The placeholders shown below are enclosed in angle brackets '<>' to avoid confusion with literal text.
-Do not include the angle brackets in the string.
-Application architecture "FujitsuEnterprisePostgres x64" Encoding system used by the application In Unicode (only UTF-8 can be used) "unicode" Other than Unicode "ansi" Example: The encoding system used by the application is Unicode: "[FujitsuEnterprisePostgres Substantian of the string system used by the application is Unicode: Descriptio n Descriptio n of the ODBC driver Specify a supplementary description for the current data source.
+Where Note The placeholders shown below are enclosed in angle brackets '<>' to avoid confusion with literal text.
+Do not include the angle brackets in the string. - Application architecture "FujitsuEnterprisePostgres< fujitsuEnterprisePostgresClientVers >x64"

+Definition name Description Setting value - Encoding system used by the application - In Unicode (only UTF-8 can be used) "unicode" - Other than Unicode "ansi" Example: The encoding system used by the application is Unicode: "[FujitsuEnterprisePostgres< fujitsuEnterprisePostgresClientVers> x6 4unicode]" Descriptio n Descriptio n of the ODBC driver Specify a supplementary description for the current data source.
 Any description may be set.
 Driver64 Path of the ODBC driver (64- bit) Set the path of the ODBC driver (64-bit) If the encoding system is Unicode: fujitsuEnterprisePostgresClientInstallDir/ odbc/lib/psqlodbcw.so - If the encoding system is other than Unicode: fujitsuEnterprisePostgresClientInstallDir/ odbc/lib/psqlodbca.so FileUsage Use of the data source file Specify 1.
 Threading Level of atomicity secured for connectio n pooling Specify 2.